Helicity amplitudes of $N(1520)$ and $N(1535)$ including pentaquark components: Results of helicity amplitudes of and

 The helicity amplitudes $A_{1/2}$, $A_{3/2}$, and $S_{1/2}$ for $N(1520)$, as well as $A_{1/2}$ and $S_{1/2}$ for $N(1535)$ are computed for the $L=1$ $q^3$ and $L=0$ $q^4\bar q$ components by integrating over all internal quark momenta of the proton and $N(1520)$ as well as $N(1535)$.

 The theoretical helicity amplitudes $A_{1/2}$, $A_{3/2}$, and $S_{1/2}$ for $N(1520)$, and $A_{1/2}$ and $S_{1/2}$ for $N(1535)$, calculated in the framework of the mixed three-quark and pentaquark configurations, are fitted to experimental data.
 In the calculations, the proton spatial wave function is taken from Ref. \cite{PhysRevD.105.016008}, determined by fitting to experimental data of the proton electric form factor, and the spatial wave functions of the $L=1$ $q^3$ and $L=0$ $q^4\bar q$ components of $N(1520)$ and $N(1535)$ as well as the mixing coefficients in Eq. (\ref{eq:ngam}) are adjusted by the fitting.
 The results of the helicity amplitudes for the $N(1520)$ and $N(1535)$ resonances are shown in Figs. \ref{N1520mix3s} and \ref{N1535mix3s}, where the red solid lines represent the total helicity amplitudes obtained from the mixing picture, the blue dashed lines denote the contributions from the pentaquark component, and green long-dashed lines correspond to the three-quark contributions.
-For comparison, we also show, as black dashed-dotted lines, the helicity amplitudes derived by fitting to experimental data in pure $L=1$ three-quark configurations in the previous work \cite{MosEpja}.
+For comparison, we include two additional theoretical results for the helicity amplitudes.
+The first, derived within the same framework as the present work but restricted to pure $L=1$ three-quark configurations \cite{MosEpja}, is shown as black dashed-dotted curves.
+The second, obtained from soft-wall AdS/QCD approaches \cite{PhysRevD.101.034026,PhysRevD.102.094008}, is represented by shaded bands, that account for variation of model parameters by up to $20\%$.
+The predictions of the present model exhibit overall consistency with the soft-wall AdS/QCD predictions for both the $N(1520)$ and $N(1535)$ resonances, particularly in the low-$Q^2$ region.

 The coefficients, $B_{3q}^2$ and $B_{5q}^2$ in Eq. (\ref{eq:ngam}), which represent the contributions of the $q^3$ and $q^4\bar q$ components, are derived,

 The studies in Refs. \cite{An2009,ZOU2010199}, employing a non-relativistic framework and incorporating pentaquark components in both proton and the $N(1535)$ resonance, achieve an improved description of the helicity amplitude $A_{1/2}$ for $N(1535)$ when assuming pentaquark admixtures of approximately $45\%$ in $N(1535)$ and $20\%$ in the proton.
 In contrast, our results indicate that a smaller pentaquark component in $N(1535)$ is sufficient to achieve a good agreement with the data.
 Moreover, all helicity amplitudes of the $N(1520)$ and $N(1535)$ are simultaneously better reproduced in a smaller pentaquark components, suggesting a more moderate role of five-quark configurations.